ekrell/icore_website/news/icore_news_20230720.md

 - The purpose of doing so was to enjoy drinks at Dr. King's expense.
 - We had general updates and accidently met up with Waylon Collins from the National Weather Service.
 - Dr. King gave us a lesson in stone-age gaming history by talking about the ASCII-based network games he used to play.
-- We discussed plans for a workshop on making scientific posters and graphics (in collaboration with the local SACNAS chapter).

 ### Next meeting: August 3, noon-1:30pm

 - Dr. King will be out.
-So we'll have an **iCORE Tea Party**!
+So we'll have tea.
 - There will tea sandwiches, snacks, etc.
 - More details soon.